-The article is organized as follows.
-The generalized liquid-drop model is presented in Section II.
+This paper is organized as follows.
+The generalized liquid-drop model is presented in Sec.
+II.
 We discuss the correlations existing between various GLDM coefficients and evaluate the accuracy of the core-crust transition predictions obtained with different GLDM expansions.
-In Section III, we present in more details the analysis of the link between the symmetry energy slope at saturation L and the core-crust transition, which was first presented in Ref.
+In Sec.
+III, we present in more details the analysis of the link between the symmetry-energy slope at saturation L and the core-crust transition, which was first presented in Ref.
 [12].
-In Section IV, we perform a correlation analysis involving coefficients others than L. This allows us to establish relations between selected GLDM coefficients and realistic transition properties, within a reduced range of model dispersion.
-Conclusions are presented in Section V.
+In Sec.
+IV, we perform a correlation analysis involving coefficients others than L. This allows us to establish relations between selected GLDM coefficients and realistic transition properties, within a reduced range of model dispersion.
+Conclusions are presented in Sec.
+V.

 II.
-GENERALIZED LIQUID-DROP MODEL (GLDM)
+GENERALIZED LIQUID-DROP MODEL

-Nuclear density functionals allow to calculate the nuclear matter equation of state (EOS) for any total density $\rho = \rho_n + \rho_p$ and asymmetry $y = (\rho_n - \rho_p)/(\rho_n + \rho_p)$ .
-They may also present a complex dependence on the density, including, for instance, kinetic densities, spin densities, density gradients.
+Nuclear density functionals allow us to calculate the nuclear matter equation of state for any total density $\rho = \rho_n + \rho_p$ and asymmetry $y = (\rho_n - \rho_p)/(\rho_n + \rho_p)$.
+They may also present a complex dependence on the density, including, for instance, kinetic densities, spin densities, and density gradients.
 Such functionals can be derived from different nuclear models.
-In this paper, we consider Skyrme and relativistic effective models, as well as an equation of state based on Brueckner-Hartree-Fock (BHF) calculations.
-These models, presented in the Appendix, are referred to as 'complete functionals', in contrast with the generalized liquid-drop model (GLDM) that is presented in this section.
+In this paper, we consider Skyrme and relativistic effective models, as well as an equation of state based on BHF calculations.
+These models, presented in the Appendix, are referred to as 'complete functionals', in contrast with the GLDM that is presented in this section.

 The GLDM corresponds to a series expansion of the EOS around a given reference density.
-It is determined by three choices: (i) the nuclear model giving the full equation of state $E(\rho, y)$ , (ii) the reference density $\rho{\rm ref}$ and (iii) the order $\mathcal N$ of the development.
-The order $\mathcal N$ and the reference density ( $\rho{\rm ref}$ ) can be chosen at will.
-In the present work, the GLDM coefficients are derived from the complete EOS $E(\rho, y)$ given by various nuclear models.
-In a different context, the GLDM coefficients could be nuclear properties determined experimentally at $\rho{\rm ref}$ , from which we would extrapolate the nuclear EOS at lower or higher densities.
-We introduce the GLDM in order to investigate how well such an extrapolation allows to reproduce the core-crust transition predicted by the complete functional; in other words, to what extent the role of higher-order terms can be neglected.
+It is determined by three choices : (i) the nuclear model giving the full equation of state $E(\rho, y)$, (ii) the reference density ρ{ref} , and (iii) the order \mathcal{N} of the development.
+The order \mathcal{N} and the reference density (ρ{ref}) can be chosen at will.
+In this paper, the GLDM coefficients are derived from the complete EOS $E(\rho, y)$ given by various nuclear models.
+In a different context, the GLDM coefficients could be nuclear properties determined experimentally at ρ{ref} , from which we would extrapolate the nuclear EOS at lower or higher densities.
+We introduce the GLDM in order to investigate how well such an extrapolation allows us to reproduce the core-crust transition predicted by the complete functional; in other words, to what extent the role of higher-order terms can be neglected.
 Comparing the GLDM predictions with the results from the corresponding complete functional shows how much a more detailed density dependence of the EOS may affect these predictions.